 I have a strong, experienced team around me led by my CFO, Nicholas Stone, and COO, Tristram Simmonds, and we are executing on our plan that was agreed by the board.
+Photo: © Jim Bacalso, Euronav, all rights reserved.

 We've reduced net debt, invested in our people and technology, and implemented a focused programme of change.
 This has strengthened the Group compared to where we were recently, and will allow us to continue to grow organically, or through acquisitions.